EMAIL the Woodland Missions Committee

 LIVING WATERS FOR THE WORLD

 Living Waters for the World is the global mission resource of the Synod of Living Waters (Presbyterian Church USA).
 Through the work of LWW and its mission partners, children are being saved from certain illness and deadly complications that come from dirty water with a water purification system.
 Woodland began sending mission teams in 2007 to Taulabe, Honduras.
-The most recent system was installed in January 2012.
+There are currently 6 water systems in use that Woodland installed.

 THE SHALOM PROJECT